victormorc/SW_NOTES/README.md

 >   The more effective you are at making your program readable, the more effective it's going to be: You'll understand it today, you'll understand it next week, and your successors who are going to maintain and modify it will understand it."
 >    - **Consistency/Uniformity:** Using the same style helps to favor collaboration.
 Define processes and standards, thus everybody is aligned and any new member can contribute earlier.
 >- **Modularity:** A SW program should be composed of different blocks which are combined (think of it as Lego blocks).
+>
->   Data, structures and procedures are group according to their affinity and purpose.
+>   Data, structures and procedures are grouped according to their affinity and purpose.
 They are almost isolated from each others.
 Thus, providing a mechanism to test and change them easyly.

 In any case, a good design forces us to balance the features, not always is possible or desirable.
 As said previously, depending on the requirements and the context we should be flexible and take into account the trade-offs.